 Your child's doctor could order a pediatric CT scan (also known as a CAT scan) to get more detailed information about your child’s heart than can be seen on a normal X-ray.
 The CT scan is a painless test that shows detailed images of the internal structures of the heart.

-During a cardiac CT scan, an X-ray machine moves around your child's body in a circle to take a picture of each part of his heart.
+During a cardiac CT scan, an X-ray machine moves around your child's body in a circle to take a picture of each part of their heart.
 A computer then puts the pictures together to make a three-dimensional (3D) picture of the whole heart.

 Some CT scans might require that a dye is administered intravenously to your child to provide contrast for the picture.
 Your child will need to lie very still during the test for at least 30 minutes, and younger patients sometimes need to be lightly sedated.

 Learn why we use special CT scans for kids.

 For some patients, the Heart Institute at Children’s Colorado can use the information from a cardiac MRI, CT scan or cardiac catheterization along with three-dimensional (3D) printing technology to build a life-sized model of a patient’s heart.
 This allows us to understand your child’s heart in ways that were previously not possible.

 This technique uses information collected during a CT scan, cardiac MRI or cardiac catheterization to build a virtual model, which is then used to build (or “print”) an exact physical model of your child’s heart.
 This is only available to patients who have a medical need for a cardiac MRI or CT scan.